mff-uk/data-specification-vocabulary/README.md

   <figcaption><a href="https://drive.google.com/file/d/1o2xKy98YfNde0OUb-NMBMlrMkLUD2EuA/view?usp=sharing" title="DSV-DAP diagram in draw.io">Manually created</a> overview of the Data Specification Vocabulary Default Application Profile (DSV-DAP)</figcaption>
 </figure>

+The goals of this specification are two-fold:
+1. Provide means to annotate specifications, relationship to other specifications and descriptions of artifacts the specifications consist of to help machine processability and reusability of the specifications
+2. Provide means to properly describe Application profiles (APs), contexts, in which RDF Classes and properties are reused.
+DSV allows specification editors to identify, which classes and properties are reused in an application profile and how, and specify any terminological or domain/range changes for the AP context.

 As a proof-of-concept, dogfooding and for state-of-implementation demonstration purposes, below you can find generated representations of DSV and DSV-AP from a current version of Dataspecer, DSV-AP represented using DSV-AP:
 - [DSV Vocabulary Specification from Dataspecer](dsv)
 - [DSV Vocabulary using RDFS/OWL in RDF Turtle](dsv.ttl)